WV House passes tax credit bill, ends special session

 The Senate expedited the measure last month but it stalled in the House amid questions of whether businesses owned by Republican Gov. Jim Justice could benefit from the tax credit.

-A legislative report on the program later found that two projects at the governor’s lavish resort, The Greenbrier, are eligible for the credit but have not claimed it.
+A legislative report on the program later found that two projects at the governor’s lavish resort, The Greenbrier, are eligible for the credit.
 A spokesman for the governor’s office didn’t return a voicemail.
 A spokesman for the governor’s businesses didn’t immediately comment.

 Del.
 Mick Bates, a Democrat, attempted to amend the bill to forbid elected officials from getting the credit but was overruled by Republican House Speaker Roger Hanshaw.